 You will be graded on the breadth of coverage of the domain and completeness and accuracy of your class descriptions.
 I am expecting that you will describe roughly 50 to 100 classes and properties (if you import other ontologies, I expect you to create 50 to 100 new classes and properties as well).
-Your ontologies must be valid OWL or OWL 2 DL ontologies and should use the rich modeling constructs of OWL as much as possible.
+Larger teams will be expected to create more comprehensive ontologies than smaller teams.
+Your ontologies must be valid OWL or OWL 2 DL ontologies and should make extensive use of the rich modeling constructs of OWL.
 You should use a DL reasoner to ensure that your classes are satisfiable and that your ontology does not lead to unintended inferences.
 You should make use of rdfs:label and rdfs:comment to document your classes and properties.
-In addition you should create one or more files that commit to your ontology and which combined contain at least 50 instances that have 5 or more triples (triples copied from other RDF files do not count).
+In addition you should create one or more files that import your ontology (i.e., the instances are not in the same file as the ontology) and which combined contain at least 50 instances that have 5 or more triples each (triples copied from other RDF files do not count).
 These instances should be based on real data, but can be either entered manually or you can write a program to translate them from other formats to RDF.
 Where appropriate, you should include owl:sameAs statements to link your data to sources in the Linked Open Data cloud.
 You must have at least 20 such links.
 Your final ontology (or ontologies) should be in OWL RDF/XML format.
 Be sure to set an xml:base so that the ontologies are location independent.
-You should submit a ZIP file by e-mail to heflin@cse.lehigh.edu.
+You should submit a ZIP file containing your presentation, your ontology file(s) (.owl) and data files (.owl or .rdf) by e-mail to heflin@cse.lehigh.edu.